 (5) Forest products referred to in subsection (1) remain the property of the State even if they have been manufactured into timber products and, if an authorised person on reasonable grounds suspects that that has occurred, the powers conferred by this section can be exercised in relation to those timber products.

-[Section 63 amended by No. 84 of 2004 s.
+[Section 63 amended: No. 84 of 2004 s.
 80.]

 64. Entry to sawmills